 Although some sources often say that tap water in Romania is unsafe to drink, everyone we spoke to said otherwise.
 Many locals do drink bottled water, but this often seems to be a flavour preference rather than a safety issue.

-The reason we included “mostly” here is that in some cities, while the water itself is perfectly fine, older piping can lead to quality issues.
+The reason we included “mostly” here is that there is some conflicting information.
+Specifically, that in some cities, while the water itself is perfectly fine, older piping can lead to quality issues.

-We drank tap water for our entire two-month visit, without any issues; even in remote villages.
-However, if you are concerned, consider buying a steri-pen.
+We drank tap water for our entire two-month visit, without any issues; from cities to remote villages.

 Renting a Car is Cheap